lejacpCJ/Leetcode/README.md

 ## License

 This repository is for educational purposes only.
-Please respect LeetCode’s terms of service and do not use these solutions for cheating or
+Please respect LeetCode’s terms of service.